Whodiduexpect/BenBotOS/README.md

 ### End
 Make sure the program ends with the first slot selected, otherwise this might cause issues with other programs.

+## How do I update?
+If your using Benbot™ X, using the Update program in the /home directory will automaticly update the Programs directory.